Nighttime Diaper Changes — How Often Should You Change Your Baby’s Diaper at Night?

 - Establish a Routine

 Routines are great when it comes to babies.
 Babies like routines because it comforts them, Will Wilkoff, M.D, a Maine pediatrician, tells Parenting.
 And parents like them because routines help set the foundation that there are certain rules to follow.
+Newer baby monitors like Nanit even track your baby’s sleep and let you know when your bedtime routine is becoming inconsistent, as this can result in more sleepless nights for you and your child.

 You may think that because your diaper change routine during the day involves eye contact and general playfulness, you should maintain the same routine at night.
 You can do that, but expect your baby to fully wake up if you do.
 Setting up a special nighttime diaper change routine will help your baby go back to sleep.